chrisgrieser/pdf-annotation-extractor-alfred/README.md

 	- using the `aconf` command, select `Set BibTeX Library`, and then search/select your `.bib` file
 	- set the Hotkey by double-clicking this field:
 	<img width=18% alt="Set Hotkey" src="https://user-images.githubusercontent.com/73286100/132960488-a60eff61-16a9-42cf-801f-c42612fbfb5e.png">

-6. Optional: Additional Requirements for certain use cases
-	- *Obsidian as Output*: Use the `aconf` command, select `Obsidian Destination`, and then search/select the folder.

 ## How to Use